collective/mr-developer/README.md

-# ng-mr-developer
+# mr-developer

-ng-mr-developer is an NPM utility allowing to checkout various libraries from their Git repository as dependencies in an Angular project.
+mr-developer is an NPM utility allowing to checkout various libraries from their Git repository as dependencies in an NPM project.

+The paths to those local checkouts are added in `tsconfig.json` (or any file able to override `node_modules` )

 Dependencies are listed in a file named `mr.developer.json`: